susom/external-module-manager/README.md

-# ClassNameHere
+# External Module Manager
-A template for a REDCap External Module
+Manage the inventory and deployment of our external modules